Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 Effects: If you miss with this technique you can make an Accuracy roll with a +4 bonus; if this hits, your attack hits but uses only half your total damage bonus (including the extra DB from multi-throwing, and other temporary effects).
 You can also attack a person who you don't have line of sight on (say, they're around a corner) if you can somehow accurately perceive them; in this case the above paragraph does not apply and this technique has a -2 Accuracy penalty.
 Used with a multi-throw attack, this increases the total Stamina and Speed of that action by the appropriate amount.
 The total of Ninja Wire required is the range at which you make this attack, multiplied by the number of weapons thrown.
 This does not need to be prepared in advance; you do it on the spot and use precisely the right amount of wire, via your ninja trickery.

-#### --( Tsubasa Migaku - Blade Honing )--
-Focusing chakra along the edge of a bladed weapon, the user creates a 'second', sharper blade of chakra that essentially increases the weapon's sharpness, at the expense of one's ability to follow-through fully with their attacks.

-- Chakra: 16
-- Upkeep: X/2 (round up)
-- Speed: 10
-- Type: Slashing

-Effects: Your weapon deals X extra dice of damage, but its damage is reduced by (X*5)% for the purpose of determining wounds.
-X has a maximum of (your Chakra Control skill ranks)/3.
-If you're using Dual Weapons, Blade Honing applies to both of them; otherwise, only one weapon benefits from Blade Honing at a time.
-Any weapon you pick up or draw automatically benefits from Blade Honing.
-If holding two non-Dual weapons, you may change which one receives this technique's effects as a Speed 0 action.

 ## C-Rank
 #### --( Chakura Nagashi - Chakra Flow )--